tartley/tartley.github.io/posts/new-laptop-time.md

 criteria.)

 They support the lightning fast open source [coreboot firmware](https://www.coreboot.org), and System76 are a leading contributor to the project.
-They sell with Linux-pre-installed, and produce their own Ubuntu-based Linux distribution, Pop!OS (Although stock Ubuntu runs just fine too.).
+They sell with Linux-pre-installed, and produce their own Ubuntu-based Linux distribution, Pop!\_OS (Although stock Ubuntu runs just fine too.).

 Going with Nvidia graphics instead of AMD does yield a performance boost, but the downside is that I'll have to wrestle with the opaque proprietary drivers